MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

     button:
         text: 'GPA Transcript(English version)'
         url: '/uploads/transcript.pdf'

     button:
         text: 'GPA Transcript(Chinese version)'
         url: '/uploads/trans-cn.pdf'
     summary: |
-      GPA: 3.86/4.0 (up to the first 4 semesters)
+      GPA: 3.87/4.0 (up to the first 5 semesters)

-      Rank: 4/61 (up to the first 4 semesters)
+      Rank: 4/61 (up to the first 5 semesters)

       English level:
       - CET 4: 658/710 (249 in listening, 222 in reading, 187 in writing & translating)
       - CET 6: 621/710 (221 in listening, 224 in reading, 176 in writing & translating)

       Outstanding major courses include:
-      - [first grade]
+      - WHILE FRESHMAN
       - C Programming Language (A+)
       - Advanced Math (A- in part 1, A in part 2)
       - Mathematics Modeling (A)